 How Celiac Disease Affects the Digestive System

 When celiac disease symptoms increase, it’s a result of gluten kicking off inflammatory responses that are tied to dysfunction mostly within the digestive, endocrine and central nervous systems.
 Much of the problem begins in the gut, where a large percentage of the immune system is actually held.
-When someone with celiac disease consumes gluten, essentially an “alarm” is sounded within the gut environment that sends the immune system into a tailspin.
+When someone with celiac disease consumes gluten, essentially an “alarm” goes off within the gut environment that sends the immune system into a tailspin.

 Exposure to the gliadin protein increases gut permeability, which means small tears (or junctions) in the gut lining can open wider and allow for substances to pass through and enter the bloodstream.
 The immune system responds by damaging or destroying villi, which are the tiny protrusions that line the small intestines.
 Normally in someone who is healthy, the gut wall does a great job of keeping particles from emptying into the bloodstream, but irritations caused by food sensitives causes this system to break down.

 This process is known as “leaky gut syndrome,” and when you develop this condition you can become highly susceptible to other food allergies or sensitivities that you didn’t previously have, due to the immune system working on overdrive to get things under control.